-This course explores a rich variety of issues in counseling that are important in understanding human intersectionality and assumptions of the dominant culture, persons of a race, ethnicity, nationality, gender, sexual orientation, socioeconomic status, age or ability different from that of the counselor.
-Consonant with the overall orientation of the program, students are invited to explore both the differences and commonalities versity among human experiences and common experiences that unite all peoples.
-Assumptions of the dominant culture are explored about healthy functioning individuals and families are examined in the light of the great cultural variety found throughout the world.
-This course asks students to examine their own lens through which they see others, especially when they are working in a counseling environment.
+This course explores a rich variety of issues in counseling to understanding human intersectionality and assumptions of the dominant culture, persons of a race, ethnicity, nationality, gender, sexual orientation, socioeconomic status, age or ability different from that of the counselor.
+Students are invited to explore both the differences and commonalities among human experiences.
+This course asks students to examine the lens through which they see others, especially when they are working in a counseling environment.